-Ascot Resources Ltd. ("Ascot" or the "Company") is a junior exploration company focusing on re-starting the past producing historic Premier gold mine (the "Premier Gold Project") located in British Columbia's Golden Triangle.
+Ascot Resources Ltd. ("Ascot" or the "Company") is an early-stage development and exploration company focusing on restarting the past producing historic Premier gold mine (the "Premier Gold Project") located in British Columbia's Golden Triangle.
 The Premier Gold Project includes previously separated Dilworth and Silver Coin properties.
 On March 27, 2019, the Company completed the acquisition of IDM Mining Ltd. ("IDM"), the owner of the Red Mountain Project located 15 kilometres northeast of the town of Stewart in British Columbia's Golden Triangle (Note 4).
 The Company also has two other projects: